wrh2/pyProcessor/report/report.md

 The memory module has three ports with two being read-only.
 This means only one port can be written to.
+It also allows for memory reads and writes and the same time.
 This choice was made to avoid a memory bottleneck.

 #### Lowering latency